thejibz/graphql-compose-mysql/README.md

 # graphql-compose-mysql

-Automagically generate a GraphQL schema from a MySQL database.
+Generates GraphQL types and resolvers from a MySQL database.

 As cherry on the cake, it will also:
 * Create fields to make joins between tables (based on foreign keys detected)